cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

 ## Conditional Rendering Using Component Composition

-We can use the component composition pattern to conditionally render things.
+We can use the component composition pattern to conditionally render parts of UI.
 Let's see how!

 > For a refresh on component composition pattern in React, see [this post](https://www.robinwieruch.de/react-component-composition) by Robin Wieruch.

 ### Conditional Components

-Every `if-then-else` code block can be split into two parts: the logical condition that has to be evaluated and the components to be conditionally rendered.
+Every if-then-else code block consists of two parts: the logical condition that has to be evaluated and the components to be conditionally rendered.

-We can go further with this consideration by turning the `if-then-else` block into `If`, `Then` and `Else` components.
-We pass the condition as props to `If`, and we put `Then` and `Else` into it.
-Inside the `Then` component we put the stuff to render when the condition evaluates to `true`, and inside the `Else` component we put the stuff to render when the condition evaluates to `false`:
+We can go further with this consideration by turning the if-then-else block into `If`, `Then` and `Else` components.
+We pass the condition as props to `If`, and we put `Then` and `Else` inside it.
+The `Then` component contains the stuff to render when the condition evaluates to `true`, and the `Else` component contains the stuff to render when the condition evaluates to `false`:

 ```jsx
 const UserLogStatus = props => (